-The Company has three material subsidiaries, Fortune Minerals Saskatchewan Inc. ("FMSI"), Fortune Minerals NWT Inc. ("FMNWT"), and Fortune Coal Limited ("FCL") all of which are wholly-owned by FML.
+The Company has three subsidiaries, Fortune Minerals Saskatchewan Inc. ("FMSI"), Fortune Minerals NWT Inc. ("FMNWT"), and Fortune Coal Limited ("FCL") all of which are wholly owned by FML.
 All such subsidiaries were incorporated pursuant to the Business Corporations Act (Ontario).
 Unless the context otherwise requires, the terms "Fortune" and "the Company" where used herein refer to FML, FMSI, FMNWT, and FCL on a consolidated basis.
 In 2011, FCL entered into an unincorporated joint venture, the Arctos Anthracite Joint Venture ("Arctos JV") with POSCO Canada Ltd. ("POSCAN") and POSCO Klappan Coal Ltd. ("POSCO Klappan"), a wholly owned subsidiary of POSCAN.
+POSCO Klappan was subsequently wound up and its interest in the Arctos JV transferred to POSCAN.
 FCL's 50% interest in the Arctos JV is accounted for by the Company as a joint operation using proportionate consolidation.

-FML's registered and head office is located at Suite 1600, 148 Fullarton Street, London, Ontario, N6A 5P3, its telephone number is (519) 858-8188 and its fax number is (519) 858-8155.
+FML's registered and head office is located at 617 Wellington Street, London, Ontario, N6A 3R6, its telephone number is (519) 858-8188 and its fax number is (519) 858-8155.
 FML is a reporting issuer in each of the provinces and territories of Canada.